 This aquatic complex combines the uShaka Sea World aquarium and the uShaka Wet 'n Wild water park.
-The world's fifth largest aquarium and the largest in the Southern Hemisphere, uShaka Sea World has a capacity of nearly six million gallons of water, more than four times the size of Cape Town's aquarium.
+The largest aquarium in the Southern Hemisphere, it has a capacity of nearly six million gallons of water, more than four times the size of Cape Town's aquarium.
 Enter through the side of a giant ship and walk down several stories to enter a "labyrinth of shipwrecks"—a jumble of five different fake but highly realistic wrecks, from an early-20th-century passenger cruiser

-The extensive uShaka Wet 'n Wild water fun park comprises slides, pools, and about 10 different water rides.
-The intensity ranges from toddler to adrenaline junkie.
-Durban's moderate winter temperatures make it an attraction pretty much all year round, though it's especially popular in summer.
-Avoid on public holidays and call ahead during winter when hours may change.
+The extensive water park comprises slides, pools, and about 10 different water rides.
+The intensity ranges from toddler-friendly to adrenaline junkie.
+Durban's moderate winter temperatures make it an attraction pretty much year round, though it's especially popular in summer.
+Avoid on public holidays, and call ahead during winter when hours may change.